Facts About Canaries

 As pet birds, canaries are very popular.
 They are a delight to watch and listen to, especially when they are singing.
 They can also be quite useful as sex detectors, as they are known to produce different sounds depending on whether they are male or female.

-See also How Long Do Canaries Live?
+See also How Long Does Canary Molt Last?

 Canaries are members of the finch family, Fringillidae.
 Their wild habitat includes forests, open areas and orchards.
 They also nest in bushes and trees.